A Fitting End

 room, the salesgirl sweetly asked, "And, this

-one, too?" -asking me if I'd like to try on a
+-asking me if I'd like to try on a

 slinky, long, black panne-velvet dress at the